Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 ### Complete Example

-You can find our tutorial result alongside the other examples in the `Assets/Examples` directory of the `Innoactive Creator Examples` project ([see the evaluator's guide](evaluator.md)).
-Load the scene called `SimpleExample` in the `Assets/Examples/Simple` directory.
+You can find our tutorial result alongside the other examples in the `Assets/Innoactive/Examples` directory.
+Load the scene called `SimpleExample` in the `Assets/Innoactive/Examples/Scenes/Simple` directory.

 ## Advanced Localization Example

-Duplicate and move the `Default` scene from the imported template folder (`Innoactive/Creator/Basic-Template/Scenes`) into any other directory.
-Repopulate it with same training scene objects as in the first part of this guide.
+Duplicate and move the `Default` scene from the imported template folder (`Innoactive/Creator/Base-Template/Scenes`) into any other directory.
+Repopulate it with the same training scene objects as in the first part of this guide.

-Take a look at the `[CAMERA_CONFIGURATION]` scene object.
-You will notice that `Spectator Cam Prefab Overload` is overriden with a custom prefab.
-This prefab provides a trainer with real time controls for the training execution.
+Take a look at the `[COURSE_CONTROLLER]` scene object.
+You will notice that `Course Mode` is set to `Default`.
+This prefab provides a trainer with real time controls for the training execution during runtime.
 With it, a trainer is able to see the current training status, start, reset, and mute the training, pick a chapter and skip a step, choose a language and the training mode to use.

+If you set it to `Standalone`, this prefab provides the trainee with real time controls for the training execution in VR.
+This is convenient if you want to use a standalone VR headset like the Oculus Quest.

-> The `[CAMERA_CONFIGURATION]` prefab is located in `Innoactive/Creator/Basic-Template/Resources/CustomCamera/Prefabs`, if you want to use it in your own scene.
+> The `[CAMERA_CONFIGURATION]` prefab is located in `Innoactive/Creator/Base-Template/Resources/CustomCamera/Prefabs`, if you want to use it in your own scene.

 Note that there is no `TrainingLoader` game object on the scene.
 Instead, the training is managed by a controller script attached to the camera's overlay.
 It automatically loads the active training course.
 Just make sure that the correct training course is selected on the `[TRAINING_CONFIGURATION]` game object.